 Unfortunately, surgery cannot heal these tears, and in most cases actually worsens them.

-Understanding the origin of the word “annulogram” is helping in understanding an annulogram.
-“Annulo” refers to the annulus fibrosus, or the outer portion of the spinal disc, while “gram” refers to a picture, and that’s exactly what an annulogram is.
-It is a video image of X-ray contrast flowing through annular tears.
+Understanding the origin of the word “annulogram” is helpful in understanding an annulogram.
+“Annulo” refers to the annulus fibrosus, or the outer portion of the spinal disc, while “gram” refers to a picture, and that’s exactly what an annulogram is: a video image of X-ray contrast flowing through annular tears.

 The annulogram test is one of the most accurate ways to diagnose annular tears.
 According to patients, annulograms are simple, brief, and essentially pain-free.